Paradise Camp: Summary

 Paradise Camp reveals how Nazi deception fooled Jews into entering Theresienstadt willingly.
 Elderly Jews were told the camp would be their safe haven, World War I veterans thought that their service to Germany was being rewarded, and prominent Jews thought they were being given special treatment for their German nationalism, with fine accommodations and protection from the war.
 But they all were soon held in densely overcrowded barracks, eating meager portions of bread, and fearing for their lives.
 Paradise Camp features interviews with survivors, who experienced the hunger, filth and terror that the Nazi officials intermittently masked, and displays old photographs and archival film footage, to reconstruct the truth about Theresienstadt.

-Originally a fortress town in Terezin, Czechoslovakia, Theresienstadt was built in the 1800s for the Austrian Empress Maria Theresa.
+Originally a fortress town in Terezín, Czechoslovakia, Theresienstadt was built in the 1800s for the Austrian Empress Maria Theresa.
 But the Nazis realized the high stone walls that surrounded the city made it an ideal site in which to resettle Jews from Czechoslovakia and its neighboring Eastern European nations.
 In 1941, the Germans established it as a Jewish ghetto, and transported tens of thousands of Jews there, forcing them to do the work to house and feed the large population.
 More than 150,000 Jews passed through Theresienstadt; most were killed in death camps.
 In late 1942, the Germans began to deport Jews from Theresienstadt to extermination camps throughout Eastern Europe, including Auschwitz, Majdanek and Treblinka.
 A smaller fortress on the other side of the river was used for political prisoners and, later, some Allied prisoners of war.

 In 1944, preparing for a visit from the Red Cross (the Danish government had expressed concern about their nationals and the Germans were trying to maintain some Danish cooperation for forced labor), the Nazis had Jewish workers improve the complex, painting buildings and cleaning the streets, planting flower pots.
 The Germans deported thousands of inmates to concentration camps to reduce overcrowding.
 They brought in ample props.
 That year they directed a Jewish prisoner filmmaker to produce a propaganda film portraying life at Theresienstadt concentration camp as comfortable and enjoyable.
 In the film, older women knit, a small boy waters a garden from an oversized water barrel, and everyone wears a lazy smile and a healthy layer of fat.